-Cynthia Levine is an assistant professor in the Department of Psychology at the University of Washington.
+Cynthia Levine (she/her) is an assistant professor in the Department of Psychology at the University of Washington.
 She received her bachelor’s degree in psychology from Princeton University and her Ph.D. in social psychology from Stanford University.
 She also completed postdoctoral training in health psychology at Northwestern University.
 Dr. Levine’s research focuses on how the sociocultural context shapes health and well-being.
 Outside of the lab, she enjoys cooking, running, drinking good coffee, and exploring Seattle.

-Kim Bourne is a second year Ph.D. student in the social area.
+Kim Bourne (she/her/hers) is a 4th year Ph.D. student in the social area.
 She received her BA in Psychology and Spanish from Colby College in 2016.
 After graduation she took a year-long lab manager position in the West Interpersonal Lab at New York University, directed by Tessa West, Ph.D.
 She then spent two years working as a lab manager for the Davidson Intergroup Studies Lab at Davidson College, directed by Jessica Good, Ph.D.
 Her research interests are broadly centered around the social, behavioral and health implications of diversity and inequality for both advantaged and disadvantaged groups.
 Outside of the lab she enjoys running, skiing, cooking, and exploring Seattle and the greater Seattle area.

-Rachel Song is a first year Ph.D. student in social psychology.
+Rachel Song (she/her) is a 3rd year Ph.D. student in social psychology.
 Her current research looks at how social institutions talk about diversity, and how race and social class shape the way that people construct and experience their neighborhoods.
 She is particularly interested in taking a cultural psychology approach to mobilize collective action and alleviate disparities in housing and health.
 Prior to starting grad school, she was a lab manager at Stanford SPARQ and received her BA from Pomona College.